 4. Car Heater – Margaret A. Wilcox

 In 1893, Margaret A. Wilcox was working as a mechanical engineer.
 She lived in Chicago-so you know she’s had to of seen some hardcore winters.

 I’m sure when she drove to work every snowy, winter morning (with no heater) her teeth chattering and her nose red.
-Eventually, one day she must have had enough and said “Screw this!
+Then one snowy day she must have had enough and said “Screw this!
 I have got to get some WARMTH!”
 Soon after that, she developed a way to direct the engine’s warm airflow to the passengers.

 In November 1893, she received the patent for her car heating device.
 Her idea was the foundation of the modern day car heater, an essential feature in all cars.

 5. The Circular Saw – Tabitha Babbitt

 Way back in 1910, Tabitha Babbit noticed some lumber workers struggling to cut some wood with a pit saw.

 The long saw only cut in one direction and the it had to be operated by 2 men.
 Using the contraption was a struggle to maneuver.
 She thought this was ridiculous and a huge waste of energy and time.

 She went home and made a notched tin disk and hooked it up to a wheel head that would rotate with a push of a pedal.

 6. The Mark I Computer and the COBOL Programming Language – Grace Hopper